SAP-samples/teched2022-IN261/exercises/ex1/README.md

 ## Exercise 1.1 Explore switching events on in SAP S/4HANA

-After completing these steps you will have looked ta how you can switch events on in SAP S/4HANA.
+After completing these steps you will have looked at how you can switch events on in SAP S/4HANA.

 ## Exercise 1.2 Create a queue and a topic subscription in SAP Event Mesh